percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

   singlewrite mode we only set the weight if ``--write-node`` specifies *address:port*.
 A priority list of addresses is no longer accepted.
 - The option ``--writers-as-readers`` option accepts a different set of values.
-Due to changes in the behavior of ProxySQL between version 1.4 and version 2.0 related to Galera support, the values of ``--writers-as-readers`` have been changed.
+The values of ``--writers-as-readers`` have been changed, due to changes in the behavior of ProxySQL between version 1.4 and version 2.0 related to Galera support.
 This option accepts the following values: yes, no, and backup.

   :yes: writers, backup-writers, and read-only nodes can act as readers.
   :no: only read-only nodes can act as readers.